Accessibility statement

 How we test this website

-This website was last tested in May 2023.
-The test was carried out by analysts with a range of disabilities at the Digital Accessibility Centre.
+Sections of the website are tested on an ongoing basis by analysts with a range of disabilities at the Digital Accessibility Centre.

 Language

 We use plain English to make the text easy to read.
-We aim to create content for a reading age of 11.
-We regularly run readability audits on our content and make continual improvements.
-As of 29 September 2022, our content meets AA accessibility standards and scores 95% on our automated testing software.
+We aim to create content for a reading age of 9.
+We run regular readability audits on our content and make continual improvements.

 Sign language readers can visit our British Sign Language (BSL) introduction to the East Sussex County Council website.